BILLINGS – Chalk another one up for the veterans.

 All-American point guard Caelyn Orlandi led the Warriors with 15 points and 13 assists but shot just 5 of 20 from the field, including 3 of 13 from 3-point range.
 The Warriors, who were making their first-ever appearance in the NAIA national championship game, shot just 11 of 34 on 3s in the game.

 After a back-and-forth opening eight minutes, Oklahoma City took control late in the first quarter.
 Galindo hit three 3-pointers in the first half, while Wallen added 14 points and six rebounds.

 Wallen collected her own miss and hit a putback with 5:15 to play in the second quarter to put the Stars up 10.
 Oklahoma City exploited a clear height advantage to win the rebounding battle 20-13 in the first 20 minutes.

 The Stars outscored LC State 24-10 in the paint as the Warriors continued to bomb away from outside.

-It worked for Lauren Johnson early, as she kept the Warriors in it with three treys in the opening quarter, but her teammates combined to shoot just 8-26 the rest of the half.
+It worked for Lauren Johnson early, as she kept the Warriors in it with three treys in the opening quarter, but her teammates combined to shoot just 8 of 26 the rest of the half.

 The third quarter was a different story.
-LC State was 8-15 from the field, including 5-7 from the free throw line, their first foul shots of the game.
+LC State was 8 of 15 from the field and 5 of 7 from the free throw line, the Warriors’ first foul shots of the game.
 They got as close as three after a Brittany Tackett three-point play, but Oklahoma City stretched the lead back to 59-53 by the start of the fourth.

-Both teams tightened up in the final frame before a frenetic last three minutes.
-LC State once again cut the deficit to three at 66-63, and had a chance to make it a one-point game, but Tackett missed two FT’s, and Wallen countered on the other end with a baseline jumper at the shot clock buzzer to extend the lead.
+Both teams tightened up in the final frame before a frenetic final three minutes.
+LC State once again cut the deficit to three at 66-63 and had a chance to make it a one-point game, but Tackett missed two free throws, and Wallen countered on the other end with a baseline jumper at the shot clock buzzer to extend the lead.